GeorgesKhabbaz/Fcb-Framework/README.md

 - Driver install issues: ensure internet access; `webdriver-manager` downloads drivers at runtime.
 - Element not found/timeouts: verify selectors in `locators/` and adjust waits in `BasePage`.
+- No screenshots or logs: ensure `reports/screenshots/` and `reports/logs/` are writable; paths can be customized in `config.yaml`.
 - Authentication or 2FA prompts: when using real Facebook credentials, flows may vary; consider stubbing or using test accounts.

 ## License